garfix/vrel/docs/tutorial/the-field.md

 ## Intents

 An **intent** is the relation that performs the main function of a sentence.
 Intents are often connected with specific keywords in sentence, like `what`, `why` and `how many`.
 The need to resolve specific entities from a sentence and return the results in some specific way.

+## Semantic grammar

+A semantic grammar is a grammar that contains the names of relations and entities in its syntactic rules.
+For example

+    s -> 'what' 'is' aggregate element 'in' material

+The categories `aggregate`, `element` and `material` are not syntactic, like `noun` and `verb`.

+The current library allows you to create a semantic grammar, and there are some good use cases for it.
+But you must be aware that the grammar you build is very domain-specific and there's a low chance of being able to reuse it in other projects.

+Adding some semantic grammar elements to any grammar is normal, however.